greelgorke/spaghetti-noppen/README.md

-# This is a repo with code and slides of my comming soon talk at HH.js
+# This is a repo with code and slides of my coming soon talk at HH.js

 following are agenda and notes.
 This is work in progress.